If you’ve watched the TV programme ‘Dragons’ Den’, you’ll know that scalability is an important factor when it comes to investing in a business.

 Is your pricing right?
 Does the product or service have wide and lasting usefulness, social cachet or style?
 Is the product life-cycle long enough to sustain, or add value to, the business?
 Can it be developed to create a bigger stable of linked products?
 And, very importantly, is there enough meat on the bone to develop a strong and sustainable brand?

 Mastering these elements will differentiate a lacklustre business from a real force in the market-place.
 There will of course be many unknowns that entrepreneurs and investors will have to confront along the way.
 That’s why it’s important to recognise red flags from Day One.

-Mike Beeson is a copywriter and journalist.
-To find out more about his company, visit: http://buzzwords.ltd.uk/freelance-copywriting/financial-copywriter
+About the author: Mike Beeson is a copywriter and journalist.
+To find out more, visit: http://buzzwords.ltd.uk/freelance-copywriting/marketing-services